Southern 500: 2015–present: Return to Labor Day weekend

 A revived interest in moving the Southern 500 back to Labor Day grew over the summer of 2014.
 In August 2014, it was announced that 2015 Southern 500 would return to its traditional Labor Day weekend slot, the first time since 2003.
 To combat the issue of heat and humidity that had resulted in the race originally being moved, the race is currently run Sunday night of Labor Day weekend, under the lights, with temperatures being cooler than they are during daytime hours.

 To celebrate the return of the race to its traditional weekend, a concerted and highly publicized effort among NASCAR, the track, and teams were made to theme the weekend a "NASCAR Throwback."
 Thirty-two cars in the 43 car field ran throwback paint schemes during the event, with various other throwback aspects planned throughout the weekend.
 It was announced days before the race that legendary broadcasters Ken Squier, Ned Jarrett and Dale Jarrett would announce part of the race.
 Some hour into the broadcasting, Squier, and the Jarretts called the race lap-by-lap for about an hour.
 NBC, which also utilized its logos from the 1970s during the broadcast, was widely praised by many for bringing back old memories in the sport.
 The success of the event led to a nomination for Sports Event of the Year.

 Due to the success and popularity in 2015, the "Throwback" theme for the weekend was run from 2015 to 2020.
 In 2021, with the reinstatement of the second weekend during the 2020 season, the theme was moved to the spring meeting in order to allow playoff teams to focus on the playoff.
-The Labor Day weekend races (1950–2003) and the November race (2004), have been combined with the ten May/April races (2005–2014) and the Labor Day weekend races since 2015, to create a continuous lineage of the Southern 500 dating from 1950 to present.

 Bojangles' ended its title sponsorship of the race after the 2019 race.